 - Drinking too much alcohol.
 Alcohol changes the way you think and act.
-It may also interact with your medical treatments.
+It may also interact with your medicines.

 - Eating junk food.
 Say "no thanks" to food with empty calories, like fried foods and sweets, which have few nutrients and are high in fat and sugars.
-Nutritious foods will give you the energy you need to do the things you enjoy.
+Choose nutritious foods to get the energy you need to do the things you enjoy.